-Toronto-based hair restoration surgeon Dr. Robert Jones is one of the world’s foremost specialists in FUE, and has been leading the vanguard of new developments in the technique.
+Toronto-based hair restoration surgeons Dr Jonathan Huber and Dr Robert Jones are two of the world’s foremost specialists in FUE, and has been leading the vanguard of new developments in the technique.
 His approach closely follows each patient’s natural pattern of hair growth, which leads to excellent and personalized results.

 Key Advantages of FUE

 ● Scalp appearance returns to normal within a week